 Academic Internships for undergraduate and graduate students are by semester or full year.
 To apply, submit a resume and cover letter to firstname.lastname@example.org stating the departments you are interested in working in, the skills you bring, and how you hope to contribute to the department.

-Curatorial Intern, New Building Project
+Curatorial Intern, Andy Warhol Film Project

 Development Intern, Institutional Advancement